antonk52/dirvish-fs.vim/README.md

 dirvish-fs is a complimentary plugin to [vim-dirvish](https://github.com/justinmk/vim-dirvish).
 It has two features

 - Shortcuts to add/move/copy/remove nodes in dirvish buffers.
-- Shortcuts to just to a current directory and up a directory.
+- Shortcut to jump to the current directory and up a directory.

 ## Installation